Audette Exel: Honours

 In 2012, Exel was named the Telstra NSW Business Woman of the Year.
-In 2013, she was awarded an honorary Order of Australia for “service to humanity through the establishment of the Adara Group to provide specialist care to women and children in Uganda and Nepal.”
+In 2013, she was made an honorary Officer in the Order of Australia for “service to humanity through the establishment of the Adara Group to provide specialist care to women and children in Uganda and Nepal.”

 In 2014, Exel was recognized by Forbes as one of 48 "Heroes of Philanthropy" in the Asia-Pacific region.
 In 2016, she was named Australia's "Leading Philanthropist" by Philanthropy Australia.